 Description This tablet was made for a pilgrim to Bodh Gaya, the place in eastern India where Shakyamuni Buddha is believed to have attained enlightenment.
 It depicts the Buddha at the moment of his enlightenment: Meditating under the Bodhi tree, he reached down with his right hand to call the earth goddess to witness the great event.
 At Bodh Gaya, a shrine was later built around the tree; here, it is represented as a tiered structure with branches growing between its various levels.
 The image of the Buddha, flanked by two bodhisattvas, recalls both the temple’s devotional sculpture and the Buddha himself.
-The inscription along the periphery, in an Indian script, relates the “Buddhist creed” which states that all things arise from a cause, and that the Buddha has explained both this cause and how to bring it to an end (and thus achieve spiritual liberation).
-Tibetan letters on the back of the tablet suggest that it was made for a Tibetan patron, either in Bodh Gaya itself or along the pilgrimage route.
+The inscription along the periphery, in an Indian script, relates the “Buddhist creed” which states that all things arise from a cause, and that the Buddha has explained both this cause and how to bring it to an end (and thus how to achieve spiritual liberation).
+Tibetan letters on the back of the tablet suggest that it was made for a Tibetan patron, either in Bodh Gaya or along the pilgrimage route.
 Votive tablets such as this one served both as meritorious offerings and as souvenirs.
-Most were made of clay; metal tablets such as this one would have been more expensive to produce and to acquire.
+Most were made of clay; metal tablets would have been more expensive to produce and to acquire.

 - Pilgrimage and Buddhist Art.
 Asia Society, New York.
 2010.